Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% cut "Why don't I see all my skills in my profile?" %}

 Not all skills are displayed in your profile.
-It depends on the skill settings and the type of task.
+It depends on the skill settings and the type of project.

 {% endcut %}